google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 ```

 <!--
-If your data is stored in a database you can use SQL to read data into a
+If your data is stored in a database, you can use SQL to read data into a
 `DataFrame`.
 To do this you need to create a database connection.
 Then create a
 query to read the data you are interested in.
 Finally, you can pass the query to
 Pandas to create a new `DataFrame` containing the data.